 Fundamentally, the post addressed the potential amount of fluoride in tea and, therefore, kombucha.
 You can read the article at the link above in case you missed it.
 In publishing the article, we learned an incredible amount about how we want to blog—and specifically how we want to eliminate any bias or slant in our articles.

-Today we want to explain what we’ve learned about kombucha and oral wellness so that you can better understand why we don’t drink kombucha.
+Today we want to explain what we’ve learned about kombucha and oral wellness so that you can better understand why we don’t drink kombucha as a habit.
 We’ll also divulge how to drink kombucha and NOT destroy your teeth!

 What We Learned

 What we regret about our previous article is that we attacked kombucha on a whole.
 One blog commenter even said, “We slaughtered a sacred cow by attacking kombucha.”